yourdevkalki/arbitrum-vibekit/README.md

 2. **scratchpad.mdc**: Serves as a workspace for testing and prototyping

-   - Temporary code snippets
+   - Task descriptions
-   - Experimental features
+   - Code snippets
    - Quick tests and validations
    - Development notes